 Record from a hat: 25-57

 Two teams in and the shit hits the fan.

 Scenario: Despite a soft schedule without Russell Westbrook, the Thunder stumble.
 The bench is worse than Portland’s last year, Kendrick Perkins gets eviscerated on both sides of the court, the young upstarts for Oklahoma City take a step back in their progression, and Serge Ibaka takes three steps back in his own progression.
-The more OKC slumps, the more weight Ibaka gains and he gains A LOT of weight (so does Hasheem Thabeet), so much he threatens to eat Perkins if he continues to miss wide open layups.
+The more OKC slumps, the more weight Ibaka gains and he gains A LOT of weight (so does Hasheem Thabeet).
 He also burns his shooting hand one halftime trying to eat a hot pocket with his bare hands.
 The mid-range jumpshot he worked so hard to master falters.
 Oklahoma City goes 8-23 heading into 2014.

 The chemistry on this team becomes a mess, a far cry from what it was like two seasons ago.
-Kevin Durant and Russell Westbrook, who’ve performed just fine, complain to the media about the moves made over the last two years, the lack of a sophisticated offense, and Ibaka’s ‘Get Heavier than Washed Up Shaq’ diet.
-Management flirts with amnesty candidates until Russell Westbrook requests to be the one let go.
+Kevin Durant and Russell Westbrook, who’ve performed just fine, complain to the media about the moves made over the last two years, the lack of a sophisticated offense, and Ibaka’s Get-Heavier-than-Washed-Up-Shaq diet.
+Management flirts with amnesty candidates until Russell Westbrook requests to be the one let go, even though that’s not really possible.
 He wants to start all over in Philadelphia, creating this poo-poo trade:

 Oklahoma City sends: Russell Westbrook, Kendrick Perkins, Hasheem Thabeet.